-When you are covered by Medicare Parts A and B and Medicare is primary, we will waive your deductibles, copayments and coinsurance
+When you are covered by Medicare Parts A and B and Medicare is primary and your Consumer Option enrollment is accompanied by a health reimbursement arrangement (HRA), we will waive your deductibles, copayments and coinsurance

 - We will only waive deductibles, copayments and coinsurance when the member has both Medicare Part A and Part B. - We will not waive any applicable deductibles, copayments or coinsurance for prescription drugs.